Estimate Time5 min

 The health care industries are subject to government regulation and reimbursement rates, as well as government approval of products and services, which could have a significant effect on price and availability, and can be significantly affected by rapid obsolescence and patent expirations.

 The S&P 500® Index is a market capitalization-weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation to represent US equity performance.
-The S&P Health Care Select Sector index comprises those companies included in the S&P 500 that are classified as members of the health care sector, with capping applied to ensure diversification among companies within the index.
+The S&P 500 Health Care Sector index comprises those companies included in the S&P 500 that are classified as members of the health care sector.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917